 Professional Qualifications

-I have been seeing clients now for ten years.
-I am a BACP accredited practitioner and a UKCP registered Psychotherapist.
+I am a BACP senior accredited practitioner and a UKCP registered Psychotherapist.
 I trained at Goldsmiths, at the Gestalt Centre, London and the Minster Centre, London.

 My clients have ranged in age from their twenties to their eighties.
 People come with some kind of ill-ease or distress.
 They might notice their mood is low or they feel unusually anxious.
 They may feel stuck or worried about something or have a particular problem to solve.
 This can include a relationship difficulty with a partner or a child or another family member or work colleague.
 Times of transition or loss often call for radical change and adjustment and having someone to talk this through can be helpful.